amr3k/Naba/README.md

 - ~~Adding 'About-us' page.~~
 - ~~Adding 'User-posts' page.~~
 - ~~Adding 'Contact-us' page.~~
+- Implementing tags section, so you can view related posts
 - Implementing search mechanism
 ***
 # You can request more features as you want.